Firefighters pull victim from Delaware City fire, 2 injured

-DELAWARE CITY, Delaware (WPVI) -- A house fire injured two people in New Castle County, Delaware.
+DELAWARE CITY, Delaware (WPVI) -- A 19-year-old man is critical condition following a fire in New Castle County, Delaware.

 The fire broke out on the 100 block of Clinton Street in Delaware City around 2:30 a.m.
 Wednesday.